Toronto ties team mark for consecutive road wins | Globalnews.ca

 ANAHEIM, Calif.
-(AP) — Michael Bunting, Alexander Kerfoot and William Nylander each had a goal and an assist, and the Toronto Maple Leafs tied a franchise record with their seventh straight road victory, beating the Anaheim Ducks 5-1. on Sunday night
+(AP) — Michael Bunting, Alexander Kerfoot and William Nylander each had a goal and an assist, and the Toronto Maple Leafs completed the most successful month in franchise history by beating the Anaheim Ducks 5-1 on Sunday night.

+The Maple Leafs went 12-2-0 this month, becoming the eighth NHL team to win 12 games in November.
+Toronto also tied a franchise record with its seventh straight road victory.

 Toronto has not lost away from home since dropping its first three road games.
 The Maple Leafs swept a four-game trip that started against the New York Islanders and ended by outscoring the three California teams 15-4.